 The Labor Law (Law 5/1995) states that women are equal to man in all aspects without any discrimination, and that equality should be maintained between women and men workers in recruitment, promotion, wages, training, social insurance.
-It also regulates work time for pregnant women.

-Women shall be equal with men in relation to all conditions of employment and employment rights, duties and relationships, without any discrimination.
+Women shall be equal with men in relation to all conditions of employment and employment rights, duties, and relationships, without any discrimination.
 Women shall also be equal with men in employment, promotion, wages, training and rehabilitation and social insurance.
 The requirements of job or occupational specifications shall not be considered as discrimination.
+However, the Labor Law stated that women may not be employed at night except in the month of Ramadan and in those jobs that are determined by a decision of the minister.